Nercus/MapPinEnhanced/README.md

 - _/mph import_: Open the importbox
 - _/mph minimap_: Toggle the minimapbutton

-The slash commands work very similar to TomTom and support the following three prefixes _/way_, _/pin_ or _/mph_.
+The slash commands work very similar to TomTom and support the following three prefixes _/mph_, _/pin_ (or _/way_ if you don't have TomTom installed)